andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 Executing `terraform plan` and `terraform apply` with the above script defined in the current directory as `website.tf` (*.tf is valid) will deploy the EC2 instance into AWS.

 ## NoIP DNS Registration
 I use [noip.com](https://www.noip.com/) to register an `A Record` for `*.andrewwillette.com`.
-The record points to public IP of my now-deployed EC2 instance.
+The record points to the public IP of my now-deployed EC2 instance.
 Anytime the EC2 instance is re-deployed, this does have to be updated.
 This is seldom done though because redeploys are at the docker-container level not the EC2 level.

 ## Docker over SSH